Skip to content

 Step 6

-Agent core executes provided shellcode
+Agent core executes the provided ExecUnit in the configured execution context

 Command step 6